UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 # NaCl/NaOH The base is under a salt - if you don't get this, retake general chem :D

 ## Elevator Pitch
-Note (for later): To avoid beating the game by placing cards and 'attacking face,' the opponent should have taunt cards (maybe called 'hazard' in that they need to be neutralized/attacked first).
-Spell card called 'water' could reduce the acid/base's concentration by a half, but it's bad safety practice to add water to an acid/base (you should add acids/bases to water), so it would have to be more like a trap card in that it affects the next acid/base card the other player plays.
+Note (for later): To avoid beating the game by placing cards and 'attacking face,' the opponent should have taunt cards (maybe called 'hazard' in that they need to be neutralized/attacked first).Spell card called 'water' could reduce the acid/base's concentration by a half, but it's bad safety practice to add water to an acid/base (you should add acids/bases to water), so it would have to be more like a trap card in that it affects the next acid/base card the other player plays.
+In the current system I have in my head, the damage and health of a card is the same, which seems odd in terms of card game, but normal in terms of chemistry.
+Frankly, I don't see it too much of a problem since it's an educational game, not an esports game.

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*